cigroup-ol/metaopt/docs/index.rst

     args = optimize(f, plugins=[PrintPlugin(), TimeoutPlugin(2)])

-If you use your own custom invoker, :func:`metaopt.main.custom_optimize` can be used.
+If you use your own custom invoker, :func:`metaopt.core.main.custom_optimize` can be used.

 .. code-block:: python